kgateway-dev/kgateway/docs/content/guides/traffic_management/request_processing/graphql/_index.md

    kubectl apply -f samples/bookinfo/platform/kube/bookinfo.yaml
    ```

-2. Verify that Gloo Edge automatically discovered the Bookinfo services and created corresponding upstreams, which you will use in the resolvers.
+2. Verify that Gloo Edge automatically discovered the Bookinfo services and created corresponding `default-productpage-9080` upstream, which you will use in the REST resolver.
 ```sh
 kubectl get upstream -n gloo-system
 ```

-default-productpage-9080

 3. Check out the contents of the following Gloo Edge GraphQL schema CRD.
 Specifically, take a look at the `restResolver` and `schema_definition` sections.
    ```sh